Respect for Donor Choice and the Uniform Anatomical Gift Act

 Showing items related by title, author, creator and subject.

 A Bill ...
 Relating Generally to the Uniform Determination of Death Act; the Determination of Death; and the Definition of the Term 'Death' in the Uniform Anatomical Gift Act.
 S.B.
-3 Unknown author (West Virginia.
+3 Unknown creator (West Virginia.
 Legislature.
 Senate, 1982-01-13)